 Sanding and Refinishing

-Our range includes species in their natural colors along with woods that have been smoked, stained and detailed with filler for a more unique look.
-Wood floors age gracefully and part of their beauty is in their wear and and color changes that may develop over their lifetime.
+Our range includes species in their natural colours along with woods that have been smoked, stained and detailed with filler for a more unique look.
+Wood floors age gracefully and part of their beauty is in their wear and and colour changes that may develop over their lifetime.